-There has been suspicion that the pandemic originated instead via accidental spread of the virus from a laboratory in Wuhan (that was known to be studying coronaviruses in bats) rather than from the meat markets in the same town.
-Links are given below including to China's attempts to supress information and their failure promptly to notify the WHO of human to human transmission.
-The Chinese government has a long history of supressing information that dates from before the massacre of 1989 in Tiananmen Square - an event that has been all but expunged from official Chinese history.
-Another theory of the origin, put forward by a German scientist is the widespread breeding in China of racoon dogs for their fur.
+There was some suspicion that the pandemic originated instead via accidental spread of the virus from a laboratory in Wuhan (that was known to be studying coronaviruses in bats) rather than from the meat markets in the same town.
+Links are given below including to China's attempts to suppress information and their failure promptly to notify the WHO of human to human transmission.
+The Chinese government has a long history of suppressing information that dates from before the massacre of 1989 in Tiananmen Square - an event that has been all but expunged from official Chinese history.
+Another theory of the origin, put forward by a German scientist, was the widespread breeding in China of racoon dogs for their fur.

-In the UK, and after years of cuts to basic scientific research, it seems ironic that the government have stressed at every opportunity that they were being guided by the science, especially as they made such a mess of handling the initial stages of the pandemic by promoting a simplistic 'herd immunity' model.
-Unlike in China, the UK government has been largely unable to limit discussion on any 'leaked' documents.
+In the UK, and after years of cuts to basic scientific research, it seemed ironic that the government stressed at every opportunity that they were being guided by the science, especially as they made such a mess of handling the initial stages of the pandemic by promoting a simplistic 'herd immunity' model.
+Unlike in China, the UK government was largely unable to limit discussion on any 'leaked' documents.

-The country arguably most to blame for the pandemic is China - as is explained below.
-Other Asian countries such as Thailand and Indonesia could equally have been the source of a new disease especially if the origin is eventually confirmed to have been a 'wet meat market'.
+The country arguably most to blame for the initial spread of the pandemic is China - as is explained below.
+Other Asian countries such as Thailand and Indonesia could equally have been the source of a new disease especially if the origin is eventually confirmed to have been a 'wet meat' market.

-Whilst about 80% of the deaths from Covid-19 are in people who would probably have died anyway within a year (owing to old age and/or underlying chronic or acute illnesses) many of the deaths in younger people may be linked to unhealthy diets and/or lifestyles - in a nutshell they are unfit and/or overweight and suffer from diabetes, obesity and other often preventable conditions.
-This is turn means that their heart and lungs may already be 'overloaded' or otherwise compromised and therefore less able to deal with a virus infection.
+Whilst about 80% of the early deaths from Covid-19 were in people who would probably have died anyway within a year (owing to old age and/or underlying chronic or acute illnesses) many of the deaths in younger people were linked to unhealthy diets and/or lifestyles - in a nutshell they were unfit and/or overweight and suffered from diabetes, obesity and other often preventable conditions.
+This is turn meant that their heart and lungs might already be 'overloaded' or otherwise compromised and therefore less able to deal with a virus infection.
 A few may not have known they had some underlying weakness.
 Overall however, successive governments and their health ministers have in effect presided over a National Sickness Service (rather than a National Health Service).
-Their failure to address poor dietary and exercise habits have contributed to many Covid-19 deaths and to much of the multi-billion pound economic dislocation caused by the weeks of 'lockdown'.
+Their failure to address poor dietary and exercise habits have contributed to many Covid-19 deaths and to much of the multi-billion pound economic dislocation caused by periods of 'lockdown'.
 It might have been much less expensive to ensure that the nation (and indeed people throughout the world) were both physically fit and properly fed!
-Having adequate vitamin D levels has been suggested as an important factor in limiting the more severe phases of the disease.
+Having adequate vitamin D levels was suggested as an important factor in limiting the more severe phases of the disease.

 A highly critical article in The Daily Telegraph of 29 April written by Dr Aseem Malhotra, an NHS Cardiologist and Professor of Evidence Based Medicine, centred attention on the UK government's failure over several decades to address obesity as a key parameter of the nation's health.